firstbatchxyz/hollowdb/README.md

 const {cachedValue} = await sdk.readState();
 ```

-For more detailed explanation on the `Prover`, see the related section below.
+For more detailed explanation on the `prover`, see the related section below.

 ### Admin Operations